mchalapuk/offensive.js/README.md

 });
 ```

-Above exmple shows defensive programming on server side, but the same technique
+Above code shows defensive programming on server side, but the same technique
-is applicable on client side.
+is applicable in the client.
 When&nbsp;using defensive programming on client side
-contract should be tested after fetching data froma server.
+contract should be tested after fetching data from a server.

 **Further Rading:**
  * [What is the difference between offensive and defensive